7 types of graphic organizers for education

 Think about the last time you got a new phone or downloaded an app.
 Did you spend some time organizing your screen in a way that makes sense to you?
 When you think about it, your smartphone is a graphic organizer.

-We are all basically visual learners.
 Studies have shown that people are more likely to recall information better when it is accompanied by some kind of visual stimulation.
 Scientists call this the pictorial superiority effect (PSE), which is based on the notion that "human memory is extremely sensitive to the symbolic modality of presentation of event information.”
-In less science-y terms, we remember more stuff with pictures.
+In other words, we remember more with pictures.

 Students of all ages can retain what they have learned for a much longer time if the information is organized visually in a manner that makes sense to them.
-There are many different types of graphic organizers for students and teachers—we will discuss a few of the more common ones and leave it up to you to decide which are the best for you.
+There are many different types of graphic organizers for students and teachers—web graphic organizers can help students and teachers organize information, ideas, and concepts in a visual way.
+Let's dig into a few of the more common graphic organizers that can help you, or your students, better organize and asborb information.

 Note for teachers: Many of the templates in this article also offer a black-and-white printable version that you can use for assignments.
 Just click the image of the template you want to use to open in Lucidchart.

-A KWL chart lets students visually organize what students know, what they want to know, and what they learned.
+A KWL chart is a graphic organizer tool that lets students illustrate what they know, what they want to know, and what they have learned.
 This chart is very easy to use and encourages students to track their learning.
 These charts can be used individually, in groups, or by the entire class.

 The process for using a KWL chart is simple: